-Amongst research, [10] proposes an early cyber threat warning system that mines online chatter from cyber actors on social media, security blogs, and dark web forums to identify words that signal potential cyberattacks.
+Among st research, [13] proposes an early cyber threat warning system that mines online chatter from cyber actors on social media, security blogs, and dark web forums to identify words that signal potential cyber-attacks.
 The framework is comprised by two main components: text mining and warning generation.
-The text mining phase consists on pre-processing the input data to identify potential threat names by discarding "known" terms and selecting repeating "unknown" among different sources as they potentially can be the name of a new or discovered cyber threat.
-The second component, warning generation. is responsible for issuing alarms for unknown terms that meet some requirements, like appearing twice in a given period of time.
-The approach presented in this research uses keyword filtering as the only strategy to identify cyber threat names, which may result in false positives as unknown words may appear in tweets or other content not necessarily related to cyber security.
-Additionally, this research does not profile the identified cyber threat.
+The text mining phase consists on pre-processing the input data to identify potential threat names by discarding "known" terms and selecting repeating "unknown" among different sources as they potentially can be the name of a new or discovered cyber The second component, warning generation, is responsible for issuing alarms for unknown terms that meet some requirements, like appearing twice in a given period of time.
+The approach presented in this research uses keyword filtering as the only strategy to identify cyber threat names, which may result in false positives as unknown words may appear in tweets or other content not related to necessarily cyber Additionally, this research does not profile the modeling and classification of tweets using a cascaded Convolutional Neural Network (CNN) architecture to both classify tweets as related or not to cyber security and classify the cyberrelated tweets into a fixed listed of cyber threats.
+The proposed solution includes a preprocessing phase that uses IBM's Watson Natural Language API to identify tweets related to cyber security according to Watson classification results.
+Additionally, in the preprocessing phase, there is a pre-labeling step performed by simple string matching on the pure tweet text.
+The threat types considered were: "vulnerability".
+"DDoS". "botnet", "ransomware", "data leak". "zero-day" and "general".
+Further, the proposed approach uses CNN models trained to classify each tweet as relevant or irrelevant to cyber security.
+The relevant tweets are passed to a second CNN layer to be classified as one of the 8 different threat types mentioned above.
+There are important differences of our proposal compared to this one.